 MN and Surrounding States Feeling The Pressure On Legal Cannabis

 I don't know why it is taking so long for the powers that be to come to the conclusion that recreational marijuana should be legal.
-Legalization is even being seriously considered on the federal level.
+Legalization is seriously considered on the federal level.
 This would be a major step in getting it legalized nationwide.

 Having been a proponent of legalization for a long time it gives me a little satisfaction to witness, what seems to be, a change in the tide.
 Most all states that currently have legalized recreational pot have pretty much the same framework and it seems to be working.

 - Must be 21 or older to purchase cannabis

 - There are limits to how much you can personally possess.
 Usually around 2 ounces for residents and substantially less for out of state consumers.

 - Tax revenue goes to schools systems, etc. Wouldn't be nice to pay our teachers more?